openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 // DNSNameResolverStatus defines the observed status of DNSNameResolver. type DNSNameResolverStatus struct {
 	// resolvedNames contains a list of matching DNS names and their corresponding IP addresses
-	// along with TTL and last DNS lookup time.
+	// along with their TTL and last DNS lookup times.
 	// +listType=map
 	// +listMapKey=dnsName
 	// +patchMergeKey=dnsName